Alan fitz Flaad: Appearances at court

 In the autumn of 1105, Alan was called to York to witness confirmation of Ralph Paynel's transfer of his refounded Holy Trinity Priory in York to Marmoutier Abbey, Tours and his many endowments of the priory itself.
-At some point, he also witnessed the Roger de Nonant's gift of the church at Totnes and various tithes to the Abbey of Ss Sergius and Bacchus at Angers, a gift earmarked as being for the souls of the royal family.
+At some point, he also witnessed Roger de Nonant's gift of the church at Totnes and various tithes to the Abbey of Ss Sergius and Bacchus at Angers, a gift earmarked as being for the souls of the royal family.

 In May 1110, Alan was at court at Windsor again to witness the king's settlement of a property dispute between Hervey le Breton, Bishop of Ely, and Ranulph Flambard, Bishop of Durham, resolved in favour of the former.

 Probably only later did he appear as a witness to a royal command issued to Richard de Belmeis I, the Bishop of London and the king's viceroy in Shropshire, to see that justice was done in the case of a disputed prebend at Morville.
 The collegiate church there had been dissolved and replaced with a priory attached to Shrewsbury Abbey and it seems that the son of one of the prebendaries was resisting the loss of what he regarded as his patrimony.
 Alan is listed among a group of Shropshire magnates, including Corbets and a Peverel, meeting perhaps during Henry I's 1114 military expedition into Wales.
 Johnson and Cronne tentatively place the meeting at Holdgate Castle in Shropshire.
 Eyton dates the event earlier, around the time of a royal expedition to Shropshire in 1109.
 Whatever the date, it shows Alan as an important member of the Shropshire landowning class.

 Territorial magnate

 Alan's rapid ascent to wealth and power was a symptom of troubled times.
 The abortive revolt of Robert de Belleme in 1102 had torn apart the Anglo-Norman system of governing the Welsh Marches.
 With other Breton friends, Alan had been given forfeited lands in Norfolk and Shropshire, including some which had previously belonged to Robert de Belleme himself.
 Robert had proved a threat to Henry in both the Welsh Marches and in Normandy, so the king was determined to insert reliable supporters to counterbalance or replace his network of supporters.
 Alan received more land as he proved his worth.
 A large portfolio of lands in Shropshire and around Peppering, near Arundel in Sussex, was taken from the holdings of Rainald de Bailleul, ancestor of the House of Balliol, which was also later to provide a king of Scotland.
 These were lands granted to Rainald by William the Conqueror in recognition of his role as Sheriff of Shropshire.
-There is no evidence that Rainald or his successor, Hugh, were rebels, and it seems that their lands came to Alan as a consequence of his elevation to the shrievalty of the county.
+There is no evidence that Rainald or his successor, Hugh, were rebels, and it seems that their lands came to Alan because of his elevation to the shrievalty of the county.
 He also gained a stake in the very large estates of Ernulf de Hesdin by marriage to his daughter, Avelina.